Tips, resources, and downloads about coronavirus (COVID-19).

 The Department of Health now recommends that children 12 years and over need to wear masks.

 Disclaimer: Any coronavirus information mentioned is accurate at the time this article was first published (25 Feb 2020).
 For the most up-to-date information about coronavirus restrictions, please visit the source: www.coronavirus.vic.gov.au

 Victorians should act now to reduce the risk of infection from coronavirus disease (COVID-19).

-The situation is changing rapidly so please visit the Department of Health and Human Services website regularly for updated information.
+The situation is changing rapidly so please visit the Department of Health website regularly for updated information.

 Top tips to help stop the spread of coronavirus